Arvind90475/react_vite_starter_app/README.md

 - Built with Vite for lightning-fast development
 - TypeScript for type safety
-- React 18 with modern hooks
+- React 19 (latest production version) with modern hooks
 - shadcn-ui components for beautiful UI
 - Tailwind CSS for styling
 - pnpm for efficient package management